PARC/ai-ethics/AIJ-funding-proposal.md

 Following is a proposal in response to the AIJ call for funding opportunities for promoting AI research.
-We propose a workshop to discuss how organizations can form their advisory committees to help researchers review projects for potential ethical concerns and possible unintended negative impact.
+We propose a workshop to discuss how organizations can form advisory committees to help researchers review projects for potential ethical concerns and possible unintended negative impact.
 A small team of researchers at PARC recently went through the exercise of forming a committee, defining its mission, and developing the tools to be used in the